wwasilak/Contoso_Malloy/README.md

 Mini project #2  : learning Malloy language using Contoso database (extracted to parquet files).

-Contoso database is available thanks to the team from https://www.sqlbi.com/
+Contoso database is available thanks to the team from https://www.sqlbi.com/ and is a modified/enriched version of Microsoft Contoso DB.

 Article explaining the whole concept: https://www.sqlbi.com/blog/marco/2022/06/06/creating-your-own-contoso-star-schema-database/